bovlb/frc-tips/safety/README.md

 A lot of teams have special things they do to demonstrate their commitment to safety.
 Some examples:
 * Putting up safety posters in other team’s pits and handing out safety flyers.
 By all means accept these, but I recommend caution in doing it yourself, unless you are truly going to do a good job of it, as it easily becomes just more trash.
 * Videos, websites, apps.
 A lot of work but it does impress judges.
+If you have a monitor in your pit, you can use it to show safety videos.
 * Safety mascots
-* Handing out first aid kits or other safety equipment with team logo.
+* Handing out first aid kits or other safety equipment with your team's logo on them.

 ## Further reading